How it’s changed!

 The most simple and effective way of doing this is by finishing with a question.

-You might have noticed people ending on ‘thoughts?’
+You might have noticed people ending LinkedIn posts with ‘thoughts?’

 But we say go one better.